sullivann7789/WeatherMan/README.md

 - Windgust
 - A corresponding Weather Icon to match the current conditons (Sunny, Cloudy, Rain, Snow, etc.)

+*Not only that, but WeatherMan is also completely responsive with all device sizes.*

 ![Screenshot 2023-02-01 at 23-00-36 Screenshot](https://user-images.githubusercontent.com/119015927/216254401-8999f1a1-a959-4e2b-a8b7-7b9910c82e2a.png)